-Summary: For a will to be valid in Georgia, the testator must be 14 years or older and competent to create a will.
+Summary: How to write a will in Georgia: For a will to be valid in Georgia, the testator must be 14 years or older and competent to create a will.
 The will must be in writing, signed by the testator, and signed by two witnesses.

 A will, also known as a Last Will and Testament, is a legal document in which a person provides instructions for the distribution of their assets, upon death.
 This document can also be used to designate a guardian for any minor children (children under the age of 18 years old).
 In order for a will to be valid in Georgia, you need to meet five requirements.

-1. The person creating the will is 14 years or older
+1. The person creating the will in Georgia is 14 years or older

 Under Georgia law, the testator* needs to be at least 14 years or older to create a will.
 “Every individual 14 years of age or older may make a will, unless laboring under some legal disability arising either from a want of capacity or a want of perfect liberty of action” Georgia Code § 53-4-10(a).